urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Software libraries and documentation

+## License

+This project is licensed under the terms of "GNU General Public License".
+For details see [LICENSE](LICENSE).

 ## Todo and known issues

 [issue 2019-12-07] Packet message counters flip over sporadically (this may be due to crashes of the mcu).